You can enjoy The Line in person, via this website and through our free digital guide with the Bloomberg Connects app (click to download).

 We look forward to you visiting The Line soon.

 The Line is London’s first dedicated public art walk.
 Connecting three boroughs (Newham, Tower Hamlets and Greenwich) and following the Greenwich Meridian, it runs between the Queen Elizabeth Olympic Park and The O2 on Greenwich Peninsula.
 The Line features an evolving programme of art installations (loans and commissioned works), projects and events, illuminating an inspiring landscape where everyone can explore art, nature and heritage for free.
-Use our MAP to discover our exhibition programme, and the wealth of wildlife along the route and its extraordinary history.
+Use our interactive MAP to discover our exhibition programme, and the wealth of wildlife along the route and its extraordinary history.

 Wheelchair users